Viktor Genev: 2007–2008

 During the first half of the 2007–2008 season, Genev played for Montana on loan.

 He made his official debut for Levski Sofia on 19 March 2008 in a match against Lokomotiv Plovdiv, which Levski lost 1–0.

 2008–2009

 Apart from the 2007–2008 season, during 2008–2009 Genev started playing often for the first team wearing the kit with number 2.
-He also played for the Bulgarian national football team under 21 as a defender.
+He also played for the Bulgaria national football team under 21 as a defender.

 He became a Champion of Bulgaria in 2009.

 2009–2010

 On 15 July 2009, Victor made his debut in Europe for the first official match for Levski during the 2009–2010 season.
 The event took place in the 2nd qualifying round of the UEFA Champions League, when Levski encountered UE Sant Julià.
 The match ended 4–0 with a home win for The Blues.

 Slavia Sofia

 On 23 June 2010, Genev signed a contract with Slavia Sofia for an undisclosed transfer fee.